The Business of IT Blog

 • Are you catering to your organization or to external customers?

-Importantly, from the individual’s perspective, these are independent career paths: you don’t train for years towards a CIO role and switch to a CTO position on a whim.
-CIOs may come more from the IT operations side of the business, where CTOs may have more software engineering experience.
+From an individual’s perspective, CIO and CTO roles are independent career paths.
+You don’t train for years towards a CIO role and switch to a CTO position on a whim.

 Becoming a CTO or CIO requires the education and technical skills to know what kind of technology is needed to cater to the business’ products and technical infrastructure.
 So, if you really enjoy technology and engineering entire ecosystems of computer operations, then you will need to be ready to learn.